gus3rmr/simplescan-python/README.md

 #### Requirements:

-##### In order to run this program you should have the requests module istalled in your computer.
+##### In order to run this program you should have the requests module installed in your computer.
 ##### In case you need to install it you can do it using the requirements.txt file that I am including here using the following commands:

 ##### For Windows, macOS and Linux.